 The Black Horse (Wood St)

 Fairly recently refurbished by owners Oak Taverns, now a popular family gastropub.
 There’s a large range of draught beers, but perhaps too many for a healthy turn-over.
-Nice front garden, but bordering on the main road.
+Extensive outdoor seating area.

 Wood Street, EN5 4BW